BIOS3010/Module-2-sequences/exercises/Exercise2.md

 !
 And the shortest gene
 ```

-## 2.4.6 Make a small tool that locates genes containing a specific sequence
+## 2.4.6 Make a small Python script that locates genes containing a specific sequence
-We now want to make a small Python tool that lets the user search for genes that contain a spescific DNA sequence (pattern).
+We now want to make a small Python script that lets the user search for genes that contain a spescific DNA sequence (pattern).
 For convenience, we want to be able to run this tool on the command line like this:

 ```bash
 python3 find_genes.py ACTG